-From 1 April 2022, I intend to raise Landfill Disposal Tax rates in line with forecast inflation (RPI measure).
-This is consistent with the UK landfill tax rates for 2022-23, to support the policy objective of reducing waste disposed of at landfill, and to help meet our goal of becoming a zero waste nation.
+From 1 April 2023, I intend to raise Landfill Disposals Tax rates in line with RPI forecast inflation (as forecast by the Office for Budget Responsibility in Autumn 2021).
+This is consistent with the UK landfill tax rates for 2023-24, to support the policy objective of reducing waste disposed of at landfill, and to help meet our goal of becoming a zero waste nation.

-The Regulation required to put effect to these changes will be laid in the Senedd on 22 December 2021.
+The Regulations required to put effect to these changes are being laid in the Senedd on 15 December 2022.

 Land Transaction Tax

 Changes to Land Transaction Tax rates which were being developed for introduction alongside the Draft Budget were brought forward to take effect from 10 October 2022.
 This was to avoid any uncertainty in light of the UK Government changes to Stamp Duty Land Tax rates on 27 September.
 No further changes are proposed in this Draft Budget.

 The changes which came into effect from 10 October affect the residential main rates.
 For the residential main rates, the starting threshold was raised from £180,000 to £225,000.
 The first tax rate is now set at 6% and applies to the portion of the price between £225,000 and £400,000.
 No changes were made to other rates, including the higher residential rates.

 Alongside publication of the Draft Budget, I have published the second annual